 In recognition of this, the Office of Sustainability and Innovations has developed the 10,000 Trees Initiative with the goal of seeing 10,000 new trees planted on private property in the city by the year 2030.
 The trees added by this initiative will enhance our current canopy cover and will help to make our urban tree canopy more resilient by increasing both species and structural diversity.
 On this page, you can find information on the programs offered through this initiative and the ways in which you can get involved and add trees to your property.
 More information on Ann Arbor’s urban tree canopy can be found on the City’s

 Forestry web page.

 FreeTree Giveaway Program

-Through the 10,000 Trees Initiative's FreeTree program, you can receive free trees to plant on your private property!
-All trees distributed through this program are donated to or purchased by the City of Ann Arbor and are provided to residents at no cost.
-All you need to do is register for a FreeTree event near you and request your trees, show up at the distribution site on the day of the event, load the young trees in your vehicle, and take them home to plant!
+Through the 10,000 Trees Initiative's FreeTree program, you can receive free seedlings to plant on your private property!
+All seedlings distributed through this program are donated to or purchased by the City of Ann Arbor and are provided to residents at no cost.
+All you need to do is register for a FreeTree event near you and request your trees, show up at the distribution site on the day of the event, pick up the seedlings in your vehicle, and take them home to plant!
 Delivery options are also available for those with mobility or access challenges.
 Tree care and planting information is provided with every tree.

 virtual tree tour.
 Simply click a tree on the map to bring up a link where you can explore the tree from different angles!
 And check out the video below for a guided version of the tour, led by Community Sustainability Coordinator Sean Reynolds.
-The City has also created a virtual tour of Ann Arbor.
-Managing our city’s urban tree canopy properly relies on knowing what trees we have.
-You can help us inventory our city’s trees by joining our Trees of Ann Arbor project on iNaturalist! iNaturalist is a phone application that can be used to make observations of the natural world around you – from recordings of bird songs to pictures of trees and wildlife.
+The City has also created a virtual tour of Ann Arbor's champion trees - the largest of each tree species within the city!
+Check it out here.

+Trees of Ann Arbor project on iNaturalist! iNaturalist is a phone application that can be used to make observations of the natural world around you – from recordings of bird songs to pictures of trees and wildlife.
 It’s also a great tool for learning to ID these natural wonders – if you don’t know what something is, simply submit an observation and the online community of naturalists will be able to identify it for you!
-To learn more about how to download and use the iNaturalist app and join the Trees of Ann Arbor project, check out this presentation: Using iNaturalist.pdf.
+To learn more about how to download and use the iNaturalist app and join the Trees of Ann Arbor project, check out our Using iNaturalist how-to guide.

 Other Ways to Get Involved

 Interested in helping to take care of our city's public trees and parks?
 Check out the